NorskHelsenett/dcn-ipam-firewall-ssi/DEPLOYMENT.md

    secret managers
 3. **Set Resource Limits**: Configure appropriate CPU and memory limits based on workload
-4. **Enable Monitoring**: Use Splunk HEC or other logging solutions
+4. **Enable Monitoring**: Use Splunk HEC for real-time log forwarding (console and Splunk HEC are enabled by default)
 5. **Use CronJob Mode**: For scheduled executions (recommended for production)
+6. **File Logging**: File logging is disabled by default; use console output and centralized logging in production

 ### Security Recommendations